public/prol.etari.at-documentation/README.md

 I have a VPS.
 It runs Debian stable.
 I use it for a lot of things.
 This documentation is as much about what the point of having my own VPS is as much as it is about the software I use to implement it.

+My motivation behind building all of this is similar to that of the [FreedomBox](http://freedomboxfoundation.org/) except half of it lives in a datacenter in Manchester rather than my living room.

-Ultimately I'm planning to get all of this madness turned into a fabric/chef/puppet script.
+Ultimately I'm planning to get all of this madness turned into a fabric/chef/puppet/cfengine3 script.
+Probably as a fork of [Nick Daly's plug server setup scripts](https://bitbucket.org/nickdaly/plugserver).
+(Which is by the far most useful bit of work to come out of the FreedomBox mailing-list so far.)

 ## SSL